-Dating apps Tinder and Bumble recently made headlines on multiple IP and business news outlets as their 2-year long patent dispute allegedly came to an end with a mutually pleasing resolution.
+Dating apps Tinder and Bumble recently made headlines in multiple IP and business news outlets as the 2-year long patent dispute, initiated by Tinder, allegedly came to an end with a mutually pleasing resolution.
 The decision made between the two rival companies has not yet been disclosed (at the time of writing).

 Tinder Inc. filed for a patent entitled “Matching process system and method” in 2008 to protect their algorithm for matching people for dates.
 They received a grant for their US patent application in 2013.